RAF Coastal Command during World War II: Norwegian Campaign

-On 16 February 1940, No. 220 Squadron RAF Hudsons were sent on a mission to hunt down the Altmark, a German tanker responsible for the Altmark Incident.
+On 16 February 1940, No. 220 Squadron Hudsons were sent on a mission to hunt down the Altmark, a German tanker responsible for the Altmark Incident.
 The tanker had several hundred British prisoners of war on board.
-No. 233 Squadron RAF aircraft spotted the ship entering Jøssingfjord, in neutral Norway.
+No. 233 Squadron aircraft spotted the ship entering Jøssingfjord, in neutral Norway.
 HMS Cossack was dispatched and recovered the men.

 On 9 April 1940 the Germans launched Operation Weserübung.
 Poor visibility enabled most of the German invasion fleet to evade detection until it was too late.
 Reconnaissance aircraft of Coastal Command had sighted and reported movements of the Scharnhorst and Gneisenau on 7 April.
 However, they were believed to be on exercise and not operations.
-They were sighted again the next day by No. 204 Squadron RAFs Sunderlands.
+They were sighted again the next day by No. 204 Squadron's Sunderlands.
 Coastal Command was now ordered to carry out extensive reconnaissance operations in the North Sea and around the Norwegian Coast.
 It was the Command's reconnaissance operations that located the German cruiser Königsberg in Bergen fjord.
-Blackburn Skuas of No. 800 and 803 Squadrons FAA sank the vessel.
+Blackburn Skuas of the FFA's No. 800 and 803 Squadrons sank the vessel.

 On 17 April a miscommunication between Coastal Command Blenheims resulted in the loss of air support for the cruiser HMS Suffolk.
 It came under intense attack and was badly damaged.
 It was beached and recovered at Scapa Flow.
 On 20 April 1940 No. 233 Squadron damaged the 1,940 ton German ship Theodor in Grimstad fjord.
 Anti-shipping missions and bombing attacks against enemy occupied airfields were carried out by No. 224, 233 and 269 Squadrons without success.
 One aircraft was lost to flak.
 On 8 June, Scharnhorst and Gneisenau sank HMS Glorious and her two escorting destroyers.
-No. 22, 233, 224, 269 and 42 Squadron and their Hudson, Skua, and Fairey Swordfish aircraft attempted to counter strike.
+Nos.
+22, 233, 224, 269 and 42 Squadrons and their Hudson, Skua, and Fairey Swordfish aircraft attempted to counter strike.
 Scharnhorst was repeatedly attacked but only hit twice along with an unnamed supply ship.
-Submarine HMS Clyde damaged Gneisenau.
-During the course of the attacks, eight Skuas were lost on one mission to a staffel (Squadron) of Messerschmitt Bf 110s.
+The submarine HMS Clyde damaged Gneisenau.
+During the course of the attacks, eight Skuas were lost on one mission to a staffel (squadron) of Messerschmitt Bf 110s.
 Another four Beauforts and at least one other unidentified British type was lost to enemy aircraft and flak.